 AdditionalInformation 1 can contain one of the following MX Reason Code {AC04, AGNT, AM04, ARDT, CUST, INDM, LEGL, NOAS, NOOR, PTNA, RQDA}.

 Code “ARPL” has been removed from the CBPR+ list of codes to be aligned with gpi.
 Should such a code be present in MT, it would be translated to MXAdditionalInformation.

-If line 2-35 are not structured as described above, they will be treated as pure textual information.
+If line 2-NumberOfLines are not structured as described above, they will be treated as pure textual information.
 It will still be checked if the line starts with “//” in which case “//” will be removed as it would be understood as continuation pattern although the format mixes up structured and unstructured formats.

 Format